osmlab/atlas-checks/docs/checks/oceanBleedingCheck.md

 # Ocean Bleeding Check

 This check aims to flag streets, railways, and buildings that bleed into (intersect) ocean features.
 Intersection includes any geometrical interaction between the ocean feature and the land feature.
-The definition of streets and railways can be changed in the configuration for the check ("lineItems.offending" for railways, "highway.minimum" and "highway.exclude" for streets) Additionally, tags that should be considered when validating/invalidating an ocean feature are configurable.
+The only exception to this rule is streets that end at ocean boundaries and are tagged with amenity->ferry_terminal; such streets are not flagged.
+The definition of streets and railways can be changed in the configuration for the check ("lineItems.offending" for railways, "highway.minimum" and "highway.exclude" for streets).
+Additionally, tags that describe ocean features are configurable.
+A valid ocean feature (that is considered for the check) must conform to "ocean.valid" and must not conform to "ocean.invalid", OR must conform to "ocean.boundary".
+The latter is by default natural->coastline.

 #### Live Examples